docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 .. note:: The message callbacks are optional, and are not implemented by all message-enabled applications.

-When your message is received by its target, the target application’s static BridgeTalk object’s onReceive method processes that message, and can invoke one of the message object’s callbacks to return a response.
+When your message is received by its target, the target application's static BridgeTalk object's onReceive method processes that message, and can invoke one of the message object's callbacks to return a response.
 In each case, the messaging framework packages the response in a new message object, whose target application is the sender.
 Your callback functions receive this response message object as an argument.